yezkez10/tp/docs/UserGuide.md

 Adds a doctor to the database.
 A doctor has a name, phone number, email, gender, age, and address.

-Format: `add_doctor /n NAME /p PHONE_NUMBER /e EMAIL /g GENDER /age AGE /a ADDRESS` all the inputs are mandatory
+Format: `add_doctor /n NAME /p PHONE_NUMBER /e EMAIL /g GENDER /age AGE /a ADDRESS`

 * A doctor  has a name, phone number, email, gender, age, address and they are all mandatory.

 <box type="warning" seamless>